V-Pranathi/FPU_PICORV32/README.md

 |------------|----------------|
 | 32'h436de58e| 237.8967   |

+## Matrix Multiplication of a Floating Point Number
 ## Parameterised matrix multiplication using systolic arrays

 The chip design for a Systolic Array which can multiply two parametrised for N*M Matrices of IEEE 754 single precision floating points.
 This model consists of Processing Elements(PE) and few delay blocks.